ComplianceAsCode/content/docs/workshop/lab1_introduction.md

             bring up the "save and exit" option.
 If you are asked about saving any changes, you probably do not want that, so enter `n`.

-    1. Time to review the HTML guide - when downloading and reopening `build/guides/ssg-rhel8-guide-ospp.html`, you can clearly see the rule’s timeout indeed equals to 600.
+    1. Time to review the HTML guide - refresh the tab with the guide `ssg-rhel8-guide-ospp.html` or right click the file in `build/guides` and select `Open with Live Server`.
+The rule's timeout indeed equals to 600.

 The set of values a variable can have is discrete - all values have to be defined in the variable file.
 Therefore, it is possible to specify